-Roger Adkins and Jason Doak of Piedmont Glass had previously heard of ActivWall products from a fellow contractor and they took a tour of the Martinsville, Virginia production facility to learn more.
+Roger Adkins and Jason Doak of Piedmont Glass had previously heard of ActivWall products from a fellow contractor.
+They took a tour of the Martinsville, Virginia, production facility to learn more.

 The custom ActivWall door designed for The Bee is made of thermally broken aluminum in a black powder-coat finish with insulated Low E gray-tinted glass and a saddle sill.

-Since completing this project, Piedmont Glass has become an authorized ActivWall Reseller and Installer.
+Since completing this project, Piedmont Glass has become an authorized ActivWall Dealer.